SLICE: SPT-CL J0546-5345 -- A prominent strong-lensing cluster at $z=1.07$: Lensing Analysis

 We use here the Light-Traces-Mass (LTM) modeling method developed by \citet[][see also \citealt{Broadhurst2005a}]{Zitrin2009_cl0024,Zitrin2014CLASH25}.
 This method has been extensively used on large samples of clusters, and thanks to the assumption that light traces mass, excels in matching up multiply imaged galaxies even before a model is fully minimized.
 It is thus a powerful method in particular for newly analyzed clusters.
 The multiple-image matching is performed by constructing an initially well-guessed model (using only the photometry of cluster members) and then delensing-relensing arclets to predict the observed appearance of counter images, which are then searched for in the observations.
 The method is described in greater detail in \citet{Zitrin2014CLASH25} and we briefly summarize it here.

 The model is composed of three components.
 First, a map of cluster galaxies is constructed by assigning a power-law mass density profile to each galaxy, where the exponent is a free parameter of the model.
 The exponent is the same for all galaxies, and the mass (or weight) of each galaxy is scaled in proportion to its luminosity.
 The mass distribution of each galaxy is assumed to be circular, except the western BCG here, whose ellipticity is set to the measured values from SExtractor.
 Then, a dark matter map is constructed by smoothing the resulting map of cluster galaxies, using a Gaussian kernel whose width is also a free parameter of the model.
 The relative weight between the galaxy and dark matter components, and the overall normalization, are free parameters in the model as well.
 Finally, an external shear is added, which allows for more freedom introducing effective ellipticity to the model.
 In addition, we also leave here the weight (i.e.\ mass normalization) of key bright galaxies free to be optimized by the model -- these are marked in Fig.\,\ref{fig:cc}.
 It is important to note that none of the lensed galaxies or multiple-image systems we find here has a spectroscopic redshift measurement.
-Since the exact redshifts of the lensed galaxies are unknown, we adopt, as an initial prior, their photometric redshift estimates but allow their redshift to be optimized by the model using a wide flat prior.
+Since the exact redshifts of the lensed galaxies are unknown, we adopt, as an initial guide, their photometric redshift estimates but allow their redshift to be optimized by the model using a wide prior.
+In practice, this is done through a uniformly distributed prior range on the distance ratio, $D_{LS}/D_{S}$, typically spanning the redshift range from $z \sim 1.5 - 2$ to $z\gtrsim6$, where $D_{LS}$ and $D_{S}$ are the angular-diameter distances between the lens and source, and to the source, respectively.

 Once multiple image systems are iteratively found using a set of preliminary lens models, as well as color, symmetry, appearance and photometric redshift information, a final model is constructed.
 The model is optimized using a MCMC, minimizing the $\chi^2$ function that quantifies the distance between the predicted positions of multiple images and their observed positions.